Abhishekrgadad/Go-Lang-Book/README.md

-All these files and data are referring from book of Go Programming by Alan A. A. Donovan, Brian W. Kernighan.
+All these files and data are referring from book of **Go Programming by Alan A. A. Donovan, Brian W. Kernighan**

-if any issues realted to this Do Email me!!!
+if any information needed related to this repo Do Email me!!!